 1. It has been cultivated so the tree has changed a bit.
-There are 2 varieties that go by the same name but don’t have, or have less spines at the leaf base.
+There are two varieties that go by the same name but don’t have, or have less spines at the leaf base.

 2. The appearance varies depending on where it is native.
 The ones from North Africa have a slightly different color of leaf.